apache/pulsar-site/contribute/setup-building.md

 :::note

-On Widndows, replace `./mvnw` with `mvnw.cmd` on Windows in the commands below.
+On Windows, replace `./mvnw` with `mvnw.cmd` on Windows in the commands below.

 :::